Grand Rapids Community College

 In Winter 2010, more than 17,000 students enrolled in more than 1,900 liberal arts and occupational courses.
 The diverse student body represents students from Kent and surrounding counties as well as students from across the U.S. and 22 other nations.
 Another 10,000 learners are served by non-credit instructional opportunities.
 In addition to traditional classroom environments, students may also receive instruction through community and distant service-learning offerings, seminars, workshops, training classes, distance learning options and other educational formats.
 GRCC employs a faculty of more than 260 full-time and 590 part-time members as well as a staff of 430, all of whom are focused on the College’s priorities to be student-centered, collaborative, and flexible.
 Throughout its 90-year history of academic excellence, GRCC has maintained a solid reputation as a premier transfer institution and is nationally recognized for both its liberal arts and occupational programs.
 Many GRCC faculty members have been recognized regionally and nationally for their expertise and innovative teaching styles.

-GRCC is interested in seeking candidates to teach Geology courses in the Fall and Winter semesters at our downtown campus and various regional sites.
+GRCC is interested in seeking candidates to teach English courses in the fall and winter semesters at our Middle College Site in Cedar Springs, MI.